 I have done up to 3 layers and had no problem.
 I don't know if I would go too much deeper than that.

 Place this pan with all the layers of cherries in the freezer.
-When frozen remove from the freezer and place in freezer bags or container.
+When frozen, remove cherries from the freezer and place in freezer bags or containers.

 Don't forget to label and date.

 Page last updated: 1/22/2020.